 If you are accustomed to the snotty English William Regal Commissioner Character, seeing him come to the ring in a workman’s hard hat is completely bizarre.
 But for a brief time in 1998 Regal was known as “The Real Man’s Man” and would be seen in vignettes chopping wood and doing … well … manly things.

-Due to drug issues he was released and jumped back to WCW for a year, before returning as the character we all know and love.
+Due to drug issues he was released and quickly jumped back to WCW for a year, before returning as the character we all know and love.

 Do you remember any other weird and wacky gimmicks from the Attitude Era that often get overlooked?
 Let me know below!